Juna Kim McDaid

 Thriving together at SFS!

-I eagerly await July 1, 2023, when I will join the San Francisco School as the next Head of School.
-SFS is a thriving school filled with student scholars and dedicated staff, parents, and trustees, who prioritize the well-being of students and an inclusive community for all.
+SFS is a thriving school filled with student scholars and dedicated staff, parenting adults, and trustees, who prioritize the well-being of students and an inclusive community for all.

 Coming out of college with an education degree, I started teaching high school English at a large public school outside of Boston.
 I have fond memories of colleagues and lasting connections with students from that time, but I longed to emulate my beloved independent school teachers in a progressive education approach with small classes of students and an advisory program.
 Finding an English teaching position at an independent school near Boston was a turning point in my career that has led me here.
 Throughout my journey, I taught English at the middle and high school levels, became an English department chair, then moved into full-time administration as a dean of faculty in San Francisco, head of middle school in Sonoma County, and assistant head of school for K-12 academics in northern Virginia.